mariaPaula0618/YoutubeApi-Challenge/backend/README.md

 ### Available Scripts

-Go to the project folder and run the following command to activate the virtual environment -Scripts\activate
+Go to the project folder and run the following command to activate the virtual environment
+> Scripts\activate

 #### Modules

-install the following external libraries for proper backend project execution:
+  Install the following external libraries for proper backend project execution:

 - python -m pip install django-cors-headers
 - python -mpip install djangorestframework